-The Greater Grand Canyon Heritage National Monument would continue to be managed under existing laws, consistent with the monument's purposes.
+The Greater Grand Canyon Heritage National Monument will continue to be managed under existing laws, consistent with the monument's purposes.
 The monument proclamation would not:

-- Affect existing and historical uses, including water rights; - Close mines or claims with valid existing rights; or - Change laws that govern hunting, grazing, recreation, private and state inholdings, leases, or commercial uses.
+- Affect existing and historical uses, including water rights; - Close mines or claims with valid existing rights; or - Change rules on hunting, grazing, logging, recreation, private and state inholdings, leases, or commercial uses.